Introduction

 TMB Tips 6: Take your time along the trail.
 Make lots of breaks to enjoy the wild nature around you; it is worth every second.

-Lots of hikers are fast on the trail in order to be able to rest more at the end of the day.
-But taking it easy, taking more breaks throughout the day will also rest you.
+Lots of hikers move quickly on the trail so they can rest more at the end of the day.
+But taking it easy and taking more breaks throughout the day will also help you rest.
 And on top of everything, you will be spending more time outside in the Alps.

 Will I see wild animals?